21 Best Beaches in Western Australia You Must Visit!

 In case you’re planning to visit more of Australia, check out the most beautiful South Australian beaches, best beaches in Victoria, Queensland, New South Wales and Tasmania too!

-Cape Leveque on the Dampier Peninsula
+red rocks of Cape Leveque on the Dampier Peninsula

 Accessible only by four-wheel-drive down kilometres of red sand tracks, reaching this remote corner of Western Australia is no doubt an adventure, but one well worth the effort.

 Watch for migrating humpback whales from the headlands.
 Swim and snorkel in the warm waters.
 Walk the incredible beaches to discover rock pools, caves, and sea cliffs.
-Fish from the beach, launch your small boat or take a fishing charter to deeper waters.

 This beach is wonderful in its own right, but it is also a momentous endpoint for people doing a Perth to Broome road trip.

-Eighty Mile Beach, Western Australia
+Eighty Mile Beach, Pilbara

 Eighty Mile Beach Marine Park is an essential feeding ground for small wading birds that migrate here each summer, travelling from other countries that are thousands of kilometres away.